RackHD/docs/docs/introduction.rst

 The project started with the goal of providing a consistent and clear mechanism to perform hardware inventory and firmware upgrades to commodity white-box servers.
 Existing open source solutions do an admirable job of inventory and bare OS provisioning, but the ability to upgrade firmware was beyond the existing technology stacks readily available.

-To simplify integrations, an API layer was added so that consuming applications could request and retrieve information using a consistent data model.

-The project was also extended to include the management of virtual machines.
-This makes it possible to architect a number of different deployment configurations as described in :doc:`how_it_works` and :doc:`packaging_and_deployment`.
+The expansion to utilizing a functional reactive based workflow engine in alignment with the services providing classical PXE booting makes it possible to architect a number of different deployment configurations as described in :doc:`how_it_works` and :doc:`packaging_and_deployment`.